Insurers charging rates similar to credit cards for monthly cover – Which?

 Some home insurers are charging nearly 35% APR on monthly payments, the consumer group said.

-And some home insurers are charging nearly 35% APR on monthly payments, the consumer group said.
+The consumer group also said some home insurers are charging nearly 35% APR on monthly payments.

 Which? asked 39 car insurers and 34 home insurers what APRs were being applied to monthly payments.

-Many insurers did not disclose their APR.
-Among those that did, Which? found that 1st Central charges between 5% and 39.11%.
+Many insurers did not disclose their APR, but among those that did, Which? found 1st Central charges between 5% and 39.11%.
 It gives customers a personal interest rate after a credit risk assessment, Which? said.

 The average rate across 27 providers that charge interest and disclosed their rate was 23.37%.